With Potatoes and Broccoli

 - 2 cups Barbecue Sauce your favorite sauce

-Turn off the slow cooker and remove the pork to a large cutting board.
+- Turn off the slow cooker and remove the pork to a large cutting board.
 Set a fine colander/strainer over a medium bowl (not plastic).
 Carefully pour the liquid mixture from the slow cooker through the strainer and return the solids to the slow cooker.
 Use a spoon to skim and discard the fat from the surface of the strained cooking liquid.
-Set the strained liquid aside - explanation at number 6.
+Set the strained liquid aside.

-- 2 pounds young/new yellow potatoes, or as much as you can fit in one layer in a large skillet
+- 2 pounds Young yellow potatoes or as much as you can fit in one layer in a large skillet

 - 2 tablespoons Oil

 - Wash potatoes, then season with salt and pepper